pfgithub/scpl/docs/actions/savefile.md

 Save files to iCloud Drive or Dropbox.
 Turn off “Ask Where to Save” in order to specify a destination path.

+### note

+In the iCloud picker, tap “Locations” to see document pickers from other apps.

 ### output

 The saved files